google/WebFundamentals/src/content/en/updates/posts/2013/10/Flexbox-layout-isn-t-slow.markdown

 ---
 **TL;DR:** Old flexbox (display: box) is 2.3x slower than new flexbox (display: flex).

-A bit ago, Wilson Page wrote a [great article for Smashing Magazine](http://coding.smashingmagazine.com/2013/05/23/building-the-new-financial-times-web-app/) digging into how they brought the Financial Times webapp to life.
+A bit ago, Wilson Page wrote a [great article for Smashing Magazine](http://coding.smashingmagazine.com/2013/05/23/building-the-new-financial-times-web-app/) digging into how they brought the Financial Times web app to life.
 In the article, Wilson notes:

 > As the app began to grow, we found performance was getting worse and worse.